djpeach/Inventory-Manager/README.md

 ![](./imgs/Customer_profile.png)

+***

 ### Dashboard
 > Where you will be able to view the current status of the company's assets and orders

 ![](./imgs/Dashboard.png)

+***

 ### Warehouse
-> Where you will be able to add, update, remove, ship, and return tickets, tubs, and bottles. (tubs and bottles were chose as that is the items my employer ships out the most)
+> Where you will be able to add, update, remove, ship, and return tickets, tubs, and bottles.
+(I chose tubs and bottles as inventory items because my current employer at the time handled those quite a bit.)

 ![](./imgs/Warehouse_options.png)

+***

 *If you have any questions, please feel free to contact me at dpeachesdev@gmail.com*